 Your beats might have the most insane drum pattern the world has ever heard, but it's boring after 15 seconds.
 Is it the sound fonts?
 Is it the lack of changes in the chord progression and arrangement?
-There are a lot of reasons your beats are boring that you can fix quickly and take your game to the next level...
+There are a lot of reasons we can fix quickly and take your game to the next level.
+This is how to make better beats...

 Not a day goes by where I don't hear some non-hip-hop listener say something stupid like, "Listen to this crap.
 I could make this beat!
 There's nothing to it.
 I ought to be a millionaire."